Differences between Japanese castles and foreign castles

 Defensive Devices:

-Sama: Clay walls were built on the stone walls.
-The clay walls have small holes through which to shoot arrows and bullets.
+Sama: Earthen walls were constructed on top of the stone walls.
+These walls featured small openings, allowing defenders to shoot arrows and fire bullets from a protected position.

 Popular Castles

-There are only twelve main keeps that preserve their original figure from the time of their foundation.
-Out of these twelve, five tenshukaku are designated as national treasures.
+There are only twelve main keeps that retain their original form from the time of their construction.
+Of these twelve, five are designated as National Treasures.

-According to one survey, the top five popular castles, including rebuilt ones, are Himeji Castle, Osaka Castle, Matsumoto Castle, Kumamoto Castle, and Nagoya Castle.
+According to surveys, the top five most popular castles, including reconstructed ones, are Himeji Castle, Osaka Castle, Matsumoto Castle, Kumamoto Castle, and Nagoya Castle.

 Why do Japanese people love castles?